dmaas2908/weather/README.md

-# weather
-Simple script to query the weather in la
+Simple script to query the weather in la.
+It requires an openweather api key in api.txt with no newlines.